Csepato/Cryptocurrency-Clusters/README.md

 crypto_df
 ```

-* Converting remaining features with text values, Algorithm and ProofType, into numerical data,using Pandas to create dummy variables.
+* Converting remaining features with text values, `Algorithm` and `ProofType`, into numerical data,using Pandas to create dummy variables.

 ```python
 #Convert text features to numeric data